Side effects of donor stem cell transplants

+Hospitals may have different rules about visitors.
 You may be restricted to only a few visitors each day.
 The ward nurses will tell your visitors how to help protect you from infections.
-People should not visit you if they feel unwell or have an infection.
+People who feel unwell or have an infection should not visit you.

-This treatment can reduce the number of red blood cells in your blood.
-These cells carry oxygen around the body.
-If the number of red blood cells is low, you may be tired and breathless.
+The number of red blood cells in your blood will be low at times.
 This is called anaemia.
 It can make you feel tired and short of breath.
 You may need blood transfusions until your body starts to make enough red blood cells again.

-This treatment reduces the number of platelets in your blood.
-You are likely to need platelets as a drip (infusion) to reduce the risk of bleeding or bruising.
-Any platelets you have will be treated with radiation (irradiated).
+The treatment also reduces the number of platelets in your blood.
+You are likely to need transfusions of platelets to reduce the risk of bleeding or bruising.

 - any bruising you cannot explain